 Make more boats and you’ll have your own paper boat race scene!

 Feeling inspired?
-Check out last month’s Lonely Planet Kids activity.
+Check out our other Lonely Planet Kids activities.